cheetah198816/geographical-service/README.md

 1. **excel-batch-job** -

-    1. This module processes and parses the excel file and writes to the database.
+    1. This module processes and parses the excel file and writes to the database asynchronously.
     2. It runs on port 9091.
     3. The main class to start the module is ExcelBatchJobApplication.java